si3mshady/oai_assistant_api/README.md

-Here’s a clean, professional **README.md** you can include with that code.
-It explains what the script does, how to set it up, and how to use it.

----

 # 🧠 OpenAIAssistant

 This project provides a lightweight Python wrapper class around the **OpenAI Assistants API (beta)** to automate message threads, runs, and assistant creation.